 I stepped through some more examples with him.
 An hour later, we were talking about puzzles, loops, and simple algorithms.

-To make non-programmers realize that they already understand, intuitively, many of the basics of programming.
+To make non-programmers (and any interested early-career devs with impostor syndrome or doubts) realize that they already understand, intuitively, many of the basics of programming.
 I’m going to give you extremely basic introductions to four essential concepts in programming: syntax, variables, control flow/conditionals, and algorithms.
 My guess is: you won’t struggle at all to understand them.